-launch launches applications from one or more dependencies.
+launch launches applications from their name, or directly from one or more Maven dependencies.

 $ cs launch org.scalameta::scalafmt-cli:2.4.2 -- --help scalafmt 2.4.2 Usage: scalafmt [options] [<file>...] -h, --help prints this usage text -v, --version print version …

 Pass arguments to the launched program, by adding

 -- after the coursier

 $ cs launch scalafmt -- --version scalafmt 3.1.1